20 Surprising Things That Affect Whether You Have a Heart Attack

 "While patients with heart risk factors may be instructed to take low dose aspirin from their doctors, other over-the-counter medications should be avoided," says Richard Honaker, MD, chief medical advisor for Your Doctors Online.

-The Remedy Rx: Talk with your doctor about all over-the-counter medications and supplements you take.
+The Rx: Talk with your doctor about all over-the-counter medications and supplements you take.
 "If you have heart risk factors, it's important to avoid NSAID anti-inflammatory medications like ibuprofen," says Honaker.

 The Time of Year